By Matt Badcock

 Staying in a B&B while Brown, right, put on coaching clinics twice a day, Luque’s technical ability stood out instantly.
 Despite not speaking a word of English at first, the wideman soon combined his class on the ball with the traits needed to survive in English football to electrifying effect.

-Brown, who has worked with young internationals at Premier League academies, rates him as one of the best he has ever seen in football.
+Brown, who has worked with young internationals at Premier League academies, rates him as one of the best he has ever seen in Non-League football.

 “He didn’t speak any English and you just didn’t know how he’d cope with the various obstacles Non-League football throws at you,” Brown says.
 “But he’d do two or three things in a training session that were unbelievable – he’d nutmeg someone and bend the ball into the top corner with his weaker foot.
 You don’t often see that.